priyanshu233/Power-Bi-Project/README.md

 Brief Description :-

-In this repository you will see a dashboard on  Road Traffic analysis I have performed some Exploratory Data analsysis(EDA) on the dataset provided
+In this repository you will see a dashboard on  Road Accident analysis I have performed some Exploratory Data analsysis(EDA) on the dataset provided

 The exploratory data analysis includes :-